 ‘We’ll all go; Al and Lily, too,’ said Ginny.
 ‘Come along, James, we need to get home.
 We’ll see you tomorrow, Jacqui.
 You too, Henry.
 Bye, Mrs Saville.’

 ‘Bye, Jacqui, bye, Amanda; Mrs Saville,’ said Harry, following Ginny’s lead.
 He nodded politely at Mary, but the Potter’s use of her surname was noticed by everyone.
 Mary glared at their departing backs and I was certain that I would be in trouble.
 But before she could speak, Amanda asked a question which stopped Mary in her tracks.

 ‘I wonder why she mentioned drink-driving?’

-I didn’t hear any more as I was surrounded by Alice, Sue, and several other mothers all asking whether I’d seen the Potters’ house and what it was like.
+I didn’t hear any more as I was surrounded by Alice, Sara, and several other mothers all asking whether I’d seen the Potters’ house and what it was like.
 I had difficulty answering as there was a confusing chatter of comments and questions and I was trying to listen to it all.

 ‘Did you see that kiss?’

 ‘Do you know how much a brand new Range Rover costs?’

 ‘Do you think he’s a spy?’

 ‘James Bond, with glasses.’

 Through the chatter I managed to explain that I’d been to the house and that they were definitely still in the throes of moving in.
 I said that the kitchen and living room were nice, and very big.
 I told someone that I’d met Ginny’s mum too, but by then both Annie and Henry were tugging anxiously at my arms.